bodane/tradescape.cash/README.md

 Docker requires preparation of the following files before proceeding further:

 `httpd.conf` - Required for SSL setup only (docker only).<br>
-`server.crt` - Required public key.
-Use your own preferred certificate signing method<br>
+`server.crt` - Requires public key.
+Generated using <a href='https://certbot.eff.org/'>certbot</a>.
+Use your own preferred certificate signing method.<br>
-`server.key` - Required private key.
-Use your own preferred certificate signing method<br>
+`server.key` - Requires private key.
+Use your own preferred certificate signing method.<br>

 Running website - Linux
 -----------------------